qteatime/kate/docs/manuals/source/index.rst

    :columns: 1

    * :doc:`Kate's User Manual <user/manual/index>`
+         New to Kate?
 Confused about how Kate works?
-This explains all features in the console.
+This explains how to install it and all features in the console.

    * :doc:`Known issues & Limitations <user/issues/index>`
          Kate is still in preview/early-access.
 Known issues are